Stayl045/stephans-code-journal/README.md

 ### Debugging NPM

-- Use `npm autit` to check if there is vulnerabilities
+- Use `npm audit` to check if there is vulnerabilities
   - research or Google the right version on how to fix some of the vulnerabilities